Series 1 — Episode 8

 Marko rings Mary, telling her he thinks they’re after him because of the passport, he asks her to bring it to him at Allan’s cafe.
 She sneaks out the back door and arrives a moment later, giving him his money and passport.
 He confesses that during the war he fought against the Allies, he had been made to, but it meant he couldn’t emigrate after fleeing his homeland to Italy, so he bought a false passport so he could.
 Mary is upset that he plans to leave, she had hoped for a future together - so too did Marko but he sees no other choice.
 He tells her he must visit Milan to do something for him, then feels a bit faint and staggers.
 He dismisses it as the flu and leaves.

 At Mary’s house, Dr Graham’s geiger counter has picked up traces of radium contamination and Dr Keel tells Peter that Marko is carrying something with radium on it, until he and Mary are found they’re in danger of getting very ill.
-Peter doesn’t know where they are so they decide to take him away to be decontaminated while they lock the house and put guards on it.

-Dora returns to the shop and tells Milan about the police outside Marko’s house.
+Peter doesn’t know where they are so they decide to take him away to be decontaminated while they lock the house and put guards on it. ora returns to the shop and tells Milan about the police outside Marko’s house.
 She goes to fetch the others and then Marko turns up and, picking up a knife, threatens Milan for informing on him.

-Milan swears he hadn’t, he only just found out about the police, and the others arrive to defuse the situation.
+Milan swears he hadn’t betrayed him, he only just found out about the police, and the others arrive to defuse the situation.
 They, too, think the police are after him about the passport and they plan to get him out of the country.

 At the lab, Peter is sent for a decontamination bath while Keel and Graham speak to Inspector Tudor (Basil Beale) who is widening the search and putting out a national appeal.
 Back at the shop, the immigrants are pooling resources to help Marko escape, planning to get him to Belfast so he can slip over the Irish border.
-The police announcements comes on the radio and Marko angrily turns it off; by the time Milan turns it back on, they’ve missed the important part.
+The police announcements comes on the radio and Marko angrily turns it off; by the time Milan turns it back on, they’ve missed the important part about the radioactivity!